paulocheque/python-rest-handler/README.md

     def redirect(self, url, permanent=False, status=None, **kwargs): pass
 ```

-Also, it is necessary to link your request handler to the get/post/put/delete methods of the **RestHandler** class.
+All the get/post/put/delete methods are implemented for you, but you need to link them with your Framework's Request Handler:

 ```python
     def get(self, instance_id=None, edit=False): # or other method here